smculliton/jazz_every_day/README.md

-A simple program that writes a Twitter post
+WIP: A simple program that writes a Twitter post